Lake Clarke Shores, Florida: Government

 Lake Clarke Shores uses the council-manager form of government.
 The town has five elected officials – mayor, vice mayor, president pro tem, and two council members.
 Town council members are elected to two-year terms.
-Paul R. Shalhoub has served as mayor since 2021.
 Being a council–manager form of government, the Lake Clarke Shores council appoints a town manager, who oversees administrative functions of the town government.
 The town manager also recommends proposals for the town council and implements policies approved by the town council.
-Currently, Daniel P. Clark, PE serves as town manager.
 Another public official is the town clerk, who essentially serves as the town's secretary.
-Mary Pinkerman, CMC is the current town clerk.

-Lake Clarke Shores is part of Florida's 21st congressional district, which has been represented by Lois Frankel (D) since 2017.
+Lake Clarke Shores is part of Florida's 21st congressional district.
 The town at the state level is part of the 87th district of the Florida House of Representatives, which covers a large portion of east-central Palm Beach County.
-Currently, the district is represented by David Silvers (D), who lives in Lake Clarke Shores.
-The town within the Florida Senate's 31st district, which includes much of east-central and southeast Palm Beach County and is currently represented by Lori Berman (D).
-The town is also part of the 3rd district for the Palm Beach County Board of County Commissioners, represented by Dave Kerner.
+The town within the Florida Senate's 31st district, which includes much of east-central and southeast Palm Beach County.
+The town is also part of the 3rd district for the Palm Beach County Board of County Commissioners.